 16.1 Either party may terminate a Payment Service with immediate effect upon the occurrence of a Default Event in relation to the other party, by giving notice to the other party, where verbal notice is given, the party shall confirm it in writing within one hour or as soon as possible.
 Termination of a Payment Service shall not affect the rights of either party arising prior to termination.

 16.3 If we terminate a Payment Service following a Default Event in addition to your liability elsewhere under these Terms you will compensate us (on a pound for pound basis) against all costs and charges incurred by us including without limitation all intermediary or receiving bank charges and break costs which may arise in connection with the Payment Service.
-You may discuss the possibility of such charges arising with us at any time by contacting us.
-If we terminate a Payment Service under to this Section E, we will not need to explain our reasons for our decision, if we are prevented from doing so under any applicable regulations, and we will not be liability to you as a result.
+You may discuss the possibility of such charges arising with us at any time by contacting us on +44 (0)207 594 0584.
+If we terminate a Payment Service under to this Section E, we will not need to explain our reasons for our decision, if we are prevented from doing so under any applicable regulations, and we will not be liable to you as a result.

 16.4 In relation to the FX Services, following termination of any Transaction, we will be entitled, at our discretion, to sell or retain any Purchase Currency purchased in relation to that Transaction.
 Where we terminate a Transaction, we will be entitled to set off any loss or expense suffered or incurred by us against any Deposit or other monies held by us for you, without affecting the indemnity given under Section C.